 Anemones planted in highly sandy soil or a chunky potting mix may experience issues with drought.
 These soils do not hold much water, so you may find that anemones do not have access to enough water.
 This can lead to wilting leaves.

 Compacted soils or poorly-draining soils can also lead to wilting leaves.
-The plant’s roots may develop fungal issues if the soil is constantly saturated.
+The plant’s roots may develop fungal issues (that will require cutting back) if the soil is constantly saturated.
 This can prevent the roots from taking up water and cause wilting leaves.

 If you notice the water is sitting on the soil surface rather than infiltrating, you’ll need to make some changes.
 Soils that are high in clay or those that are compacted may have problems with water infiltration and/or drainage.